 This approach reinforces our ongoing commitment to fair competition while prioritizing environmental protection within the European Union.

-Theministerial order of August 3, 2018 requires the implementation of BREF (Best Available Techniques Reference Document) conclusions on Large Combustion Plants (GIC or LCP) in order to reduce the release of pollutants into the atmosphere.
-Here are the main conclusions of this order:
+The ministerial decree of August 3, 2018 requires the implementation of the conclusions of the BREF (Best Available Techniques Reference Document) on Large Combustion Plants (LCPs) in order to reduce emissions of pollutants into the atmosphere.

 Pollutant reduction